The man behind The Grueling Truth - Where Legends Speak

 As an incredible 10-time Pro Bowler, Mel Renfro played with the Cowboys from 1964 until 1977.

 Herb Adderley is a Green Bay Packers legend who made the 1960s All-Decade team.
 He was in five Pro Bowls.
-He was on the Packers Super bowl I and Super bowl II winning teams, as well as the Dallas Cowboys team that won Superbowl VI.
+He was on the Packers Super Bowl I and Super Bowl II winning teams and the Dallas Cowboys team that won Superbowl VI.

-12 Time pro bowler and the epitome of a true shutdown corner.
+12 Time pro bowler and the epitome of an actual shutdown corner.

-Brown basically invented “bump and run” coverage.
+Brown invented “bump and run” coverage.
 Granted, in the 1960s and 1970s, the rules on pass interference were much lighter.
-It is hard to knock a guy who became a sensational champion.
+Nevertheless, it is hard to knock a guy who became a sensational champion.
 He is often remembered for his interception of Fran Tarkenton in Super Bowl XI which he returned 75 yards for a touchdown.

 Sanders had an impressive 8 Pro Bowl selections and won 2 Superbowls (XXIX, XXX).
 He was also the NFL Defensive Player of the Year in 1994.
-His numbers don’t stack up against the players in the top 5.
-Was not great against the run, too say the least.
+Unfortunately, his numbers don’t stack up against the players in the top 5.
+In addition, he was not great against the run.

 Haynes was named to the 75th Anniversary NFL All-Time team.
 He busted into the NFL as the 1976 Rookie of the Year, but he didn’t enjoy championship-caliber success until playing with the Oakland Raiders, where he won Superbowl XVIII.
 He is also a member of the College Football Hall of Fame.

-He was a 7-time Pro Bowl selection, a member of the NFL 1950s All-Decade team, a member of the NFL 75th Anniversary All-Time team, and he is in the Pro Football Hall of Fame.
-His most impressive stat however is the 14 interceptions recorded in his rookie season.
+He was a 7-time Pro Bowl selection, a member of the NFL 1950s All-Decade Team, a member of the NFL 75th Anniversary All-Time team, and in the Pro Football Hall of Fame.
+His most impressive stat, however, is the 14 interceptions recorded in his rookie season.